 When the government started the Child Trust Funds they wanted to ensure that all children started their adult lives with some savings behind them.

 They gave every child £250 and looked after children, certain disabled children or those in lower income households received additional payments.

 Each year, you could credit the account with tax-free savings.

 If you didn’t save the full amount, anything you didn’t save could not be rolled over to the following year.

-The Child Trust Fund itself is a tax-advantaged saving scheme, solely for children, which can only be withdrawn from when the child reaches 18 years of age.
+The Child Trust Fund itself is a tax-advantaged saving scheme solely for children, which can only be withdrawn when the child reaches 18 years of age.

 However, that left something like 6.3 million Child Trust Funds out there, with £4.8 billion worth of funds in them!

-I’m not sure if I’m surprised but, according to Scottish Friendly, out of this 6.3 million account sitting there, 1.5 million of them are “zombie” accounts and have never received any contributions after the initial £250 was put in by the government!
+I’m not sure if I’m surprised, but, according to Scottish Friendly, out of the 6.3 million accounts sitting there, 1.5 million of them are “zombie” accounts and have never received any contributions after the initial £250 was put in by the government!

 Switch to a Junior ISA?